IABTechLab/uid2-client-java/README.md

    `TokenGenerateResponse tokenGenerateResponse = publisherUid2Client.generateTokenResponse(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());`

-   >IMPORTANT: Be sure to call this function only when you have obtained legal basis to convert the user’s [directly Identifying information (DII)](../ref-info/glossary-uid.md#gl-dii) to UID2 tokens for targeted advertising.
+   >IMPORTANT: Be sure to call this function only when you have obtained legal basis to convert the user’s [Directly Identifying Information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) to UID2 tokens for targeted advertising.

-   >`doNotGenerateTokensForOptedOut` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
-Without this, `policy` is omitted due to backwards compatibility.
+   >`doNotGenerateTokensForOptedOut()` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
+Without this, `policy` is omitted to maintain backwards compatibility.
 #### Standard Integration

 If you're using standard integration (client and server) (see [Client-Side JavaScript SDK Integration Guide](https://unifiedid.com/docs/guides/publisher-client-side)), follow this step:

 * Send this identity as a JSON string back to the client (to use in the [identity field](https://unifiedid.com/docs/sdks/client-side-identity#initopts-object-void)) using the following:

-    `tokenGenerateResponse.getIdentityJsonString()` //Note: this method returns null if the user has opted out, so be sure to handle that case.
+    `tokenGenerateResponse.getIdentityJsonString()` //Note: this method returns `null` if the user has opted out, so be sure to handle that case.

 #### Server-Only Integration

 If you're using server-only integration (see [Publisher Integration Guide, Server-Only](https://unifiedid.com/docs/guides/custom-publisher-integration)):

 1. Store this identity as a JSON string in the user's session, using the `tokenGenerateResponse.getIdentityJsonString()` function.
-This method returns null if the user has opted out, so be sure to handle that case.
+This method returns `null` if the user has opted out, so be sure to handle that case.
 2. To retrieve the user's UID2 token, use:

    ```